nsarath/docs/Openshift/bringup.md

 # <span style="color:blue"> Contour ingress controller not coming up</span>

-This issue happens due to Port conflict "80" which used by 3rd party Contour and also Redhat Openshift built-in ha-proxy So, the way to solve this is to use different port number for Contour in it's Yaml as below by changing to port "89"
+This issue happens due to Port conflict "80" which used by 3rd party Contour and also Redhat Openshift built-in ha-proxy So, when this issue happen, the envoy pods not come up and the way to solve this is to use different port number for Contour in it's Yaml as below by changing to port "89"

 ````
 ::